Home > World Cup Host Cities > Los Angeles

 No local would be caught dead on Hollywood Boulevard or the Walk of Fame, but you’re not a local, so you do you.
 Try to avoid StarLine bus tours that ferry you around like a stalker to houses supposedly owned by celebrities - you’ll see nothing but hedges and Hollywood gridlock anyway.
 What we do recommend, however, is hiking up to the Hollywood Sign, located in Griffith Park, one of USA’s largest urban parks.
 Start your hike at the Griffith Observatory, an ace viewpoint of the LA skyline and the site of some of your favorite movie scenes, including Rebel Without a Cause, La La Land, The Terminator, Back to the Future, and Jurassic Park.

 Los Angeles is a foodie haven, but you’ll need a car and a fat wallet to try it all.
 Even the famous taco trucks have had to raise their prices because of the high cost of living.
-Ivy way of trucks, Mariscos Jalisco is a classic with traditional high-quality Mexican-American street tacos while Koji BBQ is an awesome option for Mexican-Korean fusion.
+By way of trucks, Mariscos Jalisco is a classic with traditional high-quality Mexican-American street tacos while Koji BBQ is an awesome option for Mexican-Korean fusion.

 Speaking of Korean fare, Koreatown in LA is a super fun place to visit.
 One of our favorite bars is Breakroom ‘86, with its secret entrance in an inconspicuous alleyway.
 Once inside, dance to 80s music like no one’s watching or sing your heart out in a private karaoke room.